 About our services

 Our behavioral health team members work with patients who have established care with a Neighborcare Health medical or dental provider in one of our primary care medical clinics.
 Same-day appointments are often available.
-We also provide mental health services to students in schools at our school-based health centers and our public housing and supportive housing programs.
+We also provide mental health services to students in schools at our school-based health centers and to residents in our public housing and supportive housing programs.